 We encourage you to review this annual water quality report, also called your Consumer Confidence Report, as it details any constituents detected in your water supply in 2019 and shows how your water compares to federal and state standards.

 If you have any questions, please Contact Us.
 We are here to assist you.

 System ID: #4110007

 Cal Water has provided high-quality water utility services in the San Carlos area since 1931.
 Water for our customers is purchased from the San Francisco Public Utilities Commission (SFPUC).
-The San Carlos system has 18 storage tanks and 24 booster pumps.
+The San Carlos system has 112 miles of main, 18 storage tanks, and 24 booster pumps.

 If you have any questions, suggestions, or concerns, please contact our local Customer Center, either by phone at (650) 558-7800 or through the Contact Us page.

 The SFPUC conducts watershed sanitary surveys for the Hetch Hetchy source annually and local water sources every five years.
 The last local sanitary survey was done in 2016.
 The SFPUC conducted a special watershed sanitary survey for the Upcountry Non-Hetch Hetchy Source (UNHHS) in 2015 as part of its drought response plan efforts.
 These surveys evaluated the sanitary condition, water quality, potential contamination sources, and results of watershed management activities, and were completed with support from partner agencies including the National Park Service and U.S. Forest Service.

 These surveys identified wildlife, stock, and human activities as potential contamination sources.
 You may contact the San Francisco District office of the State Water Resources Control Board's (SWRCB) Division of Drinking Water (DDW) at (510) 620-3474 to review these activities.